vesamaki/PWP_2020/README.md

 A detailed guide on how to set up the environment can be found from [Lovelace](https://lovelace.oulu.fi/ohjelmoitava-web/programmable-web-project-spring-2020/pwp-setting-up-python-environment-for-exercises/).

-Clone the project to your project folder.

 After this the project can be installed in editable mode so that you don't need to reinstall it whenever you make changes.
 You use pip to install it, and add the -e option.
 In the folder where the setup.py is, run:

 __pip install -e .__

-OLD - Essentially, all the libraries and dependencies are listed in the requirements.txt.
-To set up your environment with these, run:
-OLD - pip install -r pwp_requirements.txt__

 #### Running Flask ####
-On Windows set the environment variable FLASK_APP to point to file API_flask_db.py -file.
-This can be done in command prompt, by browsing to folder containing the file and typing command:
+On Windows set the environment variable FLASK_APP to point to project package.
+This can be done in command prompt, by browsing to the your project folder and typing command:
 set FLASK_APP=cyequ
-set FLASK_ENV=development / production
+set FLASK_ENV=development

 Setup the database:
-flask init-db
+__flask init-db__

 Then run flask with command:
-flask run
+__flask run__

+#### Running Tests ####
+Database tests are included in .\\tests\\test_db.py.
+API-tests are in .\\tests\\api_test.py.
-Database tests are included in db_tests.py.
-Using this sort of testing does not require data to exist in the database.
+Using this sort of testing does not require Flask to run, or even data to exist in the database.
+Change directory to your project folder.
+Both tests can be run with command:
+__pytest ./src/tests/ --cov=./src/cuequ/ --cov-report term-missing__